Conclusion

 -

-Fixed-function state: all of the structures that define the fixed-function stages of the pipeline, like input assembly, rasterizer, viewport and color blending
+Fixed-function state: all the structures that define the fixed-function stages of the pipeline, like input assembly, rasterizer, viewport and color blending

 -